annov723/FishE/README.md

 ## Description:
 #### Menu class
 - generates the game menu with 3 interactive buttons: "quiz", "FishE" and "exit"
+- menu frame is static so it is generated only once through the all gameplay

 #### Data class
 - handles all operations related to accessing quiz data from a dat.txt file